 - Comment on someone’s new profile picture

-#8 Write and publish on LinkedIn Pulse
+#9 Write and Publish Articles on LinkedIn Pulse

 Like any social network, content marketing is the lifeblood of LinkedIn.
 With LinkedIn’s own news and blog sharing network Pulse, thought leaders now direct channel to share their articles with their followers.